-The A&I waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory issued by the Alabama Department of Public Health (ADPH).
+The A&I waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants More than two exceedances of a particular toxic pollutant acute criterion in previous six years or more than one in a 3-year period.
-Conventional Parameters 43 More than a 10% exceedance rate for any given parameter.
-44 Non-Coastal Waters: Bacteriological Data A. A single sample result greater than 3,200 colonies/100 ml E. coli will require a follow-up geometric mean sampling event.
-The geometric mean E. coli density is greater than 700 colonies/100 ml, or; B. More than 10% of single samples are greater than 3,200 colonies/100 ml.44 Coastal Waters: A. More than 10% of single samples are greater than 500 colonies/100 ml.
+Conventional Parameters More than a 10% exceedance rate for any given parameter.
+Bacteriological Data Non-Coastal Waters: A. The geometric mean E. Coli density is greater than 700 colonies/100 ml, or; B. More than 10% of single samples are greater than 3,200 colonies/100 ml.
+Coastal Waters: A. More than 10% of single samples are greater than 500 colonies/100 ml.
 44

-43 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
-44 As determined by the binomial distribution function and Table 2.
+&lt;sup>43 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+As determined by the binomial distribution function and Table 17.